Back to Top

 Norfolk Island Marine Habitat Mapping

-A project to map the nearshore marine habitats around Norfolk Island under the Commonwealth Government’s Our Marine Parks – Round 2 Community Grants program has been completed.
 The on-Island project team comprised Margaret Christian, Rob Ryan and Mitchell Graham with external support and project management provided by Dr Kellie (Lorking) Pendoley of Pendoley Environmental PL (Perth).
 The initial phase of the project produced high-level habitat maps from satellite imagery, merged with high quality LIDAR mapping data (completed in 2021).
-These drafts were ground-truthed and amended in accordance with feedback from the community.
+These drafts were ground-truthed using drop and towed cameras and amended in accordance with feedback from the community.

 The information obtained in this project belongs to the people of Norfolk Island.
 It can be referenced by anyone when commenting about proposals in the inshore marine zones.
 It provides reassurance that we are now aware of where some of the important ecosystems are, and also where less sensitive substrate can allow development to take place.
 It is a starting point on which to build a greater body of knowledge, with the method now proven.
 This project used simple citizen science technology to develop the very first nearshore habitat map for Norfolk Island and the first for the Norfolk Marine Park.